Local SEO for architects: attract better clients, not more traffic

 Architects’ websites often suffer from a minimalist design

-By nature of the profession and their design tendencies, architect websites tend to lean towards a lean, pared back aesthetic.
-Although aesthetically pleasing, the problem with is it that it involved little to no text content; it relies heavily on images to communicate the messaging; and utilises a very pared back navigation and user journey.
+By nature of the profession, architect websites tend to lean towards a pared back aesthetic.
+Although aesthetically pleasing, the problem is that this involves little to no text content, relies heavily on images to communicate messaging, and uses a very minimal navigation and user journey.

 Architects rely on referrals more than organic searches